nesbittj/drupal-drush/README.md

 $ php olamalu_run.php
 ```

-Bugs
+Bugs / Missing Features
 -------
-drush si failes to connect to mysql database when executed from shell script
+0. drush si failes to connect to mysql database when executed from shell script
+0. missing input parameters for sitename, dev directory on local machine etc
+0. docker volume is not created for dev environment

 Links